Getting Started

 First item in your localization settings is your default language.
 Default language is treated as the current language in Editor when application is not playing.
 Optionally, always you can set current language as your default language by calling Localization.Instance.SetDefaultLanguage() at runtime.

-You can specify import location for importing CSV files into your project.
+You can specify import location for into your project.
 Import location should be anywhere that under your Assets/ folder.
 The location is used for creating new localized assets from the CSV file.

-If you want to use Quick Translate option, you should set Google Authentication File claimed from Google Cloud.
+If you want to use option, you should set claimed from .
 For more information look at: